wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-purview-insider-risk-management/includes/5-create-insider-risk-management-policies.md

  -  The organization hasn't configured its HR connector yet.
 However, it wants to start assigning risk scores to user activities for HR events by uploading a .csv file for the users.

 > [!NOTE]
 > It may take several hours for new, manually added users to appear in the **Users** dashboard.
 Activities for the previous 90 days for these users may take up to 24 hours to display.
 To view activities for manually added users, navigate to the **Users** tab and select the user on the **Users** dashboard.
-Then open the **User activity** tab on the details pane.<br>
+Then open the **User activity** tab on the details pane.

 To manually start scoring activity for users in one or more insider risk management policies, complete the following steps: